 For women, 15-18% body fat will produce a very athletic, sleek look to the physique.
 To see the abs, women will want to be between 10-12% body fat.

-The Most Accurate Ways to Measure Body Fat Percentage
+The Most Accurate Body Fat Scale

 The Greek mathematician Archimedes (287-212 BC) discovered that an object’s loss of weight in water equals the weight of the volume of water it displaces.
 This ancient discovery translates into a practical solution—submerge a person underwater to determine their body volume.
 Stated somewhat differently, the volume of a submerged object equals the volume of water the object displaces.